DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

     - Military
 ---

-You may be eligible for a teaching bursary or scholarship when training to teach.
-These are tax-free amounts of money you receive to train in certain subjects.
-You do not need to pay them back.

-Scholarships are offered by independent institutions.
-They set their own eligibility criteria and you’ll need to apply through the relevant scholarship body.

-You do not need to apply for a bursary.
-If you’re eligible, you’ll automatically receive it.

 ## Postgraduate bursaries and scholarships

 Postgraduate teaching bursaries and scholarships are only available for the subjects listed below.
 You cannot receive both a teaching bursary and a scholarship.